kulmanferdi/c-vector/README.md

 ## Credit

-The program is not fully mine, but please make sure to mark the source documentation,if you use it.
+The program is not fully mine, but please make sure to mark the source in the documentation,if you use it.